Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - The training record must include employee name, date of training completion, certification of training, and more.

-A very important part of the training process is to make sure the training, testing, and certification has been documented.
+A very important part of the training process is to make sure the training, testing, and certification have been documented.
 In most cases, this will be the only way the employer can prove that hazmat training was conducted.

 The hazmat employer must create and retain a record of current training, inclusive of the preceding three years, for each hazmat employee.
 Hazmat training records must be maintained for as long as that individual is employed by the employer as a hazmat employee and for 90 days thereafter.